single-cell-genetics/MQuad/README.rst

 A recommended pipeline to generate the neccessary files:

-1. use cellSNP to pileup mtDNA variants from raw .bam file(s)
+1. use `cellSNP <https://github.com/single-cell-genetics/cellSNP>`_ to pileup mtDNA variants from raw .bam file(s)

 2. use MQuad to differentiate informative mtDNA variants from noisy backbground

-3. use vireoSNP to assign cells to clones based on mtDNA variant profile
+3. use `vireoSNP <https://github.com/single-cell-genetics/vireo>`_ to assign cells to clones based on mtDNA variant profile

-However, different upstream/downstream packages can also be used if the neccesary file formats are available.
+Different upstream/downstream packages can also be used if the neccesary file formats are available.

 Installation
 ============